adoptium/temurin-build/RELEASING.md

 ## OpenJDK "New" Major Release process

-- The refers to a "new" major (Short or Long Term) OpenJDK Release (e.g. jdk13, jdk14, ...)
+- The refers to a "new" major (Short or Long Term) OpenJDK Release (e.g. jdk23, jdk24, ...)
-- Oracle and contributors work on releases in the "head" OpenJDK stream: <https://hg.openjdk.java.net/jdk/jdk>
+- Oracle and contributors work on releases in the "head" OpenJDK stream: <http://github.com/openjdk/jdk>
-- 3 months prior to the GA date, the `head` stream is branched into a new release stream for development rampdown e.g. <https://hg.openjdk.java.net/jdk/jdk13>
+- 3 months prior to the GA date, the `head` stream is branched into a new release branch for development rampdown e.g.branch "jdk23" within http://github.com/openjdk/jdk
-- Regular builds are tagged every week or so in a format such as `jdk-13+21`
+- Regular builds are tagged every week or so in a format such as `jdk-23+21`
-- Eventually after rampdown and final phase testing the GA build is tagged and released, e.g. the `jdk-13-ga` code level is tagged along side the actual release build tag.
+- Eventually after rampdown and final phase testing the GA build is tagged and released, e.g. the `jdk-23-ga` code level is tagged along side the actual release build tag.
-- When a new release occurs, we must also update one of our job generators to match the new jdk versions and remove old STR that are no longer needed.
+- When a new release occurs, we must also update one of our job generators to match the new jdk versions and remove old versions that are no longer needed.
 The full details on what these are in the [regeneration README.md](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration/README.md) but for a quick run down on how to update them when we want to build a new release, follow the steps below:

   1. Update the Job Folder - <https://ci.adoptium.net/job/build-scripts/job/utils/>: The jobs themselves you are looking for are called `pipeline_jobs_generator_jdkxx` (`pipeline_jobs_generator_jdk` for HEAD).
 Firstly, ensure that the job description of each generator (and it's parameter's descriptions) are up to date.
 Then, follow these steps:

   - If you are ADDING a JDK version:
     - Ensure that JDK N-1 is available as build JDK on the builders.
 For example in order to build JDK 15, JDK 14 needs to be installed on the build machines.
 As a temporary measure, [code](./build-farm/platform-specific-configurations/linux.sh#L110) so as to download the JDK to the builder via the API has been added.
 NOTE: For the transition period shortly after a new JDK has been branched, there might not yet exist a generally available release of JDK N-1.
     - Ensure that JDK sources are being mirrored.
 Example [infrastructure request](https://github.com/AdoptOpenJDK/openjdk-infrastructure/issues/1096)
     - Ensure that a repository which contains the binary releases exists.
-Example [temurin15-binaries](https://github.com/adoptium/temurin15-binaries)
-    - Add build scripts for the new JDK release.
-Example for [JDK 14](https://github.com/adoptium/temurin-build/commit/808b08fe2aefc005cf53f6cc1deb28a9b323ff)
+Example [temurin23-binaries](https://github.com/adoptium/temurin23-binaries), if not then create using OtterDog <https://github.com/adoptium/.eclipsefdn/blob/68e1a3c84a7f51e538ab0cbc8a6b5d3428028c37/otterdog/adoptium.jsonnet#L753>:
     - Regenerate build jobs:
       - Create a New Item in the folder linked above that copies the `pipeline_jobs_generator_jdk` job.
 Call it `pipeline_jobs_generator_jdk<new-version-number>`.
       - Change the `Script Path` setting of the new job to `pipelines/build/regeneration/jdk<new-version-number>_regeneration_pipeline.groovy`.
 Don't worry if this currently doesn't exist in this repository, you'll add it in step 3.
       - Update the `Script Path` setting of the JDK-HEAD job (`pipeline_jobs_generator_jdk`) to whatever the new JDK HEAD is.
-I.e. if the new head is JDK16, change `Script Path` to `pipelines/build/regeneration/jdk16_regeneration_pipeline.groovy`
+I.e. if the new head is JDK23, change `Script Path` to `pipelines/build/regeneration/jdk23_regeneration_pipeline.groovy`
   - If you are REMOVING a JDK version:
     - Delete the job `pipeline_jobs_generator_jdk<version-you-want-to-delete>`